3ng7n33r/KnowledgeBase/src/system/software/commandline.md

     for VARIABLE in N; do command to $Variable; done

 ### random stuff
+xargs will perform an operation to every argument coming from the pipe operator.
+For example:

+    find . | xargs file
+  "find ." will return every file in the current directory (.), the pipe operator passes that co

 ctrl + r - reverse search (look through history of commands)